Customer feedback is important and we welcome and encourage our customer’s comments, compliments, and complaints.

 • Complainant response and any further action

-The complaints register and files will be confidential and access is restricted to the Retail Operations Manager, the GM Retail, the GM Wholesale and the CEO.
+The complaints register and files will be confidential and access is restricted to the Sales Directors, the RBMs and the MD.